skuzniar/luabythec/README.md

 You may need to adjust Makefile to tell the compiler the location of header files and libraries.

 After building the plugin you must copy it into location where protobuf compiler can find it.
+You can do this manually or use make command with proper PREFIX argument.

 ## Usage